winstonallo/woody-woodpacker/README.md

                                                               >     107d:       38 e4                   cmp    %ah,%ah
                                                               >     107f:       4b                      rex.WXB
 ```

+## How it works:
+### When packing the binary (`./woody_woodpacker <binary_file>`):
+1. The ELF header, section headers, and program headers are parsed to find the executable code section containing the entry point
+2. Unused space is found within the binary to inject the decryption stub without corrupting existing data
+3. The `.text` section is obfuscated by encrypting it with a simple XOR Cipher
+4. The [decryption stub](src/stub/decrypt.asm) is injected along with some embedded data (decryption key, original entry point offset, size of `.text` section) into the binary
+5. The ELF entry point is modified to point to the injected decryption stub
+6. The packed binary is written to a new file called `woody`

+### When running the packed binary (`./woody`):
+1. Execution starts at the decryption stub instead of the original entrypoint
+2. `....WOODY....` is printed to stdout to signal that the binary has been packed
+3. For Position Independent Executables (PIE), the base address is resolved by parsing `/proc/self/maps`
+4. The encrypted code is made writable with `mprotect`
+5. The code is decrypted,
+6. Memory protection is restored to `PROT_READ | PROT_EXEC`
+7. Control is transferred back to the original entry point

+The packer handles both PIE and non-PIE binaries by:
+* Detecting the binary types from the ELF headers
+* Calculating runtime base addresses for PIE
+* Using absolute addresses for non-PIE

 ## Limitations
 This packer has some more or less intentional limitations: